Skip to main content

 Academic

-An academic exploration of therapy’s role in longevity requires a deep dive into the molecular and systemic mechanisms that govern aging.
+An academic exploration of hormone replacement therapy’s role in longevity requires a deep dive into the molecular and systemic mechanisms that govern aging.
 The central question evolves from whether HRT can slow aging to how it modulates specific biological pathways implicated in senescence, cellular repair, and chronic disease.
 A systems-biology perspective reveals a complex interplay between the endocrine, nervous, and immune systems, where hormonal signals are critical modulators of healthspan.

 Estrogen’s Neuroprotective and Vasculoprotective Effects